deye9/node-multi-tenant/README.md

 This application relies heavily on sequelizejs for its database connections.
 Dialects supported as of now are MySQL, SQLite, PostgreSQL and MSSQL.
 You can read up here http://docs.sequelizejs.com/manual/installation/usage.html#dialects

 After installation a postinstall event is fired which executes the postinstall.sh file.
 The postinstall.sh file basically creates a tenants folder and copies over a tenancy.js file there for easy configuration of the app.
+Access to dotenv is also needed.

 Drop all migrations for the tenants in the tenants folder.